 Portfolio Loans: These investment property loans are offered by smaller community banks and are not subject to conventional underwriting guidelines.
 They provide more flexibility for real estate investors.

 Home Equity Loans and Credit: If you own your primary residence and have substantial equity, you can leverage it to fund your rental property purchase.
+When interest rates are high, homeowners often choose a home equity loan or HELOC because the interest rates are lower than personal loan rates and private money financing as well.

 Choosing the right type of home loan depends on your financial situation, investment goals, and eligibility.